se-edu/se-book/gitAndGithub/managePRs/text.md

 **1. Go to GitHub page of your fork and review the `add-intro` PR** you created previously in [Tools → Git & GitHub → Create PRs]({{baseUrl}}/gitAndGithub/createPRs/index.html) to simulate the PR being reviewed by another developer, as explained below. %%Note that some features available to PR reviewers will be unavailable to you because you are also the author of the PR.%%

 1a.
 Go to the respective PR page and click on the `Files changed` tab.
-Hover over the line you want to comment on and click on the `+` icon that appears on the left margin.
+Hover over the line you want to comment on and click on the <span style="color:#0066ff">{{ fas_plus_square }}</span> icon that appears on the left margin.
 That should create a text box for you to enter your comment.

 <img src="{{baseUrl}}/gitAndGithub/managePRs/images/startReview.png" width="800" />
 <p/>